 A slightly bigger version of Ledger, Trezor is used by plugging it into your computer or smartphone.
 This device has a small screen you can use to manage your Bitcoin’s private keys.
 The price of Trezor is about the same as Ledger.

 Users who are keen to get themselves a Ledger or Trezor can purchase one online with a price that ranges from RM200 – RM600 depending on its model and features.

-> Now that we have listed all the best Bitcoin wallets in Malaysia for you to choose from, it is up to you to decide which type of wallet is most suitable for you.
 When choosing a crypto wallet, always consider the type of trading and investment you intend to do with your cryptocurrencies.

-> It is essential to keep your Bitcoin wallets safe, as they are usually the target of hackers, especially when you have a big amount of crypto kept in the wallet.
+It is essential to keep your Bitcoin wallets safe, as they are usually the target of hackers, especially when you have a big amount of crypto kept in the wallet.
 Some useful tips include encrypting the wallet with a strong password and to always choose cold storage or offline wallet over hot storage, or online wallet at any time.